 In this, I will show you how you can launch your own server and subsequently install WordPress on it with cloudways.

 In a nutshell, let me tell you some benefits of being with cloudways :

-With cloudways cloud hosting, you get a managed server if your choice.
-You can choose from the digital ocean, google cloud platform and Amazon web services etc.
+With cloudways cloud hosting, you get a managed server of your choice.
+You can choose from the digital ocean, google cloud platform and Amazon web services, etc.

 The servers are highly scalable and you can manage them according to you your needs.
 The payments can be made either per hour or per month/ yearly basis.